ram-p/ram-p.github.io/_pages/about.md

   - /about.html
 ---

-I'm a second-year PhD student in Electrical and Computer Engineering at the University of Illinois Urbana-Champaign, advised by [Prof. Melkior Ornik](https://mornik.web.illinois.edu/) at the LEADCAT group.
+I'm a third-year PhD student in Electrical and Computer Engineering at the University of Illinois Urbana-Champaign, advised by [Prof. Melkior Ornik](https://mornik.web.illinois.edu/) at the LEADCAT group.

 I am broadly interested in problems in control, learning and optimization.
 I am currently focused on optimal control and resilience of systems whose dynamics are affected by system faults or adversaries.
 In relation to this, I have worked on quantifying the resilience of nonlinear dynamical systems under partial adversarial actions.